Parasitic Brain Infections

 Schistosomiasis is an infection caused by blood flukes.
 In some people with schistosomiasis, inflamed clumps of cells (granulomas) develop in the brain.

 Echinococcosis, coenurosis, and schistosomiasis can cause symptoms similar to those of cysticercosis, including seizures, headaches, personality changes, and mental impairment.
 Symptoms caused by echinococcosis or coenurosis may take years to develop.

 Doctors can usually diagnose these infections based on results from MRI or CT, but sometimes a spinal tap is needed.
 The spinal fluid may have a large number of white blood cells called eosinophils.

-These three infections are usually treated with antihelminthic drugs, such as albendazole, mebendazole, praziquantel, and pyrantel pamoate, but sometimes cysts must be removed surgically.
+These three infections are usually treated with antihelminthic drugs, such as albendazole, mebendazole, praziquantel, and pyrantel pamoate.
+But in echinococcosis and coenurosis, cysts must often be removed surgically.

 Generic NameSelect Brand Names

 mebendazoleNo US brand name